shu-htk/tip-dev/doc/ref/exe.md

  c2= 2
  chi2/ndf= 8.15e-25/7

-tip> ls *   ;# variables defined in the macro file can not be refered
+tip> ls *   ;# variables defined in the macro file can not be referenced

 tip> exe doc/macro/tut01.tip (dm:1)  ;# execute macro file with debug-mode
 @ Quadratic Fitting: